eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 - C2: Once profiling has determined that the code is very hot, we want to generate highly optimized machine code.
 We are willing to pay the higher compilation time, because we expect the code to be executed a lot in the future.
 The reduction of overall execution time with faster code (ideally) outweighs the cost of spending more time on more sophisticated optimizations during C2 compilation.

 A few more points:
-- Profiling information is not only used for counting method invocations to track hot code but also/most importantantly for guiding C2’s aggressive/optimistic optimizations.
+- Profiling information is not only used for counting method invocations to track hot code but also/most importantly for guiding C2’s aggressive/optimistic optimizations.
 C2 is not only slower but there is a high risk that early C2-compiled code would immediately deoptimize.
 - This is as simplified picture.
 Different paths are possible, i.e. we sometimes also directly compile at C2 or stay at C1 and also different levels of profiling are possible.
 - On Stack Replacement (OSR): if we have a loop that executes very many iterations, we would like to compile it while we are in the loop.
 Once the backedge is taken and the code is compiled, we can enter the compiled code at that point in the code.
 [More about OSR in Part 3](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part03.html).